Psycojoker/prosopopee/docs/index.rst

 Prosopopee
 ##########

-More or less a small clone of exposure.co in form of a static generator.
+More or less a small clone of exposure.co in form of a static website generator.
-For those of you who don't know what exposure.co is, this allows you to tell a story with your pictures.
+For those of you who don't know what exposure.co is, it allows you to tell a story with your pictures.

 You can find example usages here: